giuliamasoero/giuliamasoero.github.io/content/project/rescue-swifts/index.md

 <p>&nbsp;</p>

+### 📝 What we ask you (5–10 minutes)

+The initial survey collects preliminary information only — no swift data at this stage.
+In particular we ask:

+- Name and country of your centre, plus a contact person
+- Whether you keep records of swift admissions and, if so, which species (common swift *Apus apus*, pallid swift *Apus pallidus*, Alpine swift *Tachymarptis melba*)
+- Which years are covered by your records
+- What kind of information you record for each swift (age, admission date, cause of admission, outcome, etc.)
+- Whether you would be open to collaborating in a later, targeted data-sharing phase

+**Filling in the survey does not commit you to sharing data.** It simply helps us map who is out there and what data exist across Europe.

+### 🎁 What you get in return

+Rescue centres are the backbone of this project, and we know your time is precious.
+Centres that take part will benefit from:

+- **Recognition** — with your permission, your centre will be listed on this page as a project partner.
+- **Co-authorship** — centres that later share data will be invited as co-authors on the resulting publications.
+- **Feedback** — we will share the aggregated results with you before publication.
+- **A stronger voice for swifts** — your data will feed evidence-based recommendations for the conservation of swift breeding colonies at European scale.

+<p>&nbsp;</p>

 ### Overview

 Climate change is increasing the frequency and intensity of extreme weather events across Europe, with potentially severe consequences for aerial insectivores such as swifts.
 In recent years, wildlife rescue centres have reported sudden spikes in the number of nestlings and fledglings admitted during heatwaves and other extreme events.
 However, these patterns remain poorly quantified at large spatial scales.